kalpesheic/eictraining/day1/README.md

 A multi stage build uses multiple FROM instruction in a single dockerfile, one stage used to compile or build the application, and another stage is used to run it, files are coppied between stage using copy -- from=<stage>, this reduce size, removes unnecessary build tools from production images, and improved security and development speed.

+Remove all build cache (including unused images and layers docker builder purne --all docker builder prune --all -f

+These commands will remove unused containers/images, so only run them when you're sure it's safe. docker system prune -a --volumes -f